 5. Utilize smart bidding

-Are you scared of artificial intelligence?
+Does artificial intelligence scare you?
 While A.I. robots may be scary, don’t be scared of Google’s artificial intelligence for their automated bidding.
 Google’s Smart Bidding has truly evolved to be much, much better than where it was in previous years.

 Harnessing Smart Bidding has really helped advertisers improve back-end performance such as cost-per-acquisition, and return-on-ad-spend.
 I recommend all DSA campaigns be placed on Smart Bidding, whether target-CPA or target-ROAS.
 If you are an advertiser who is looking to improve your cost-per-acquisition, then set up tCPA bidding.
 If you are looking to grow more sales at a similar or higher spend, I recommend a tROAS bid strategy.
 Each of these will analyze your previous conversion data and performance, and suggest a target goal.

 As a best practice, proceed to set your goal for what Google suggests, and evaluate.
-If after two weeks you are seeing your goal met, adjust to target to reach higher!
+If after two weeks you are seeing you achieve your goal, adjust to target to reach higher!
 Both of these bid strategies have proven to be very efficient and can help you scale your campaigns efficiently.

 Start using Dynamic Search Ads today